 [NEW INSIGHT] Why multimedia is becoming a CEOs most powerful thought leadership tool in 2026

-After all, if AI can draft articles, generate social media posts, brainstorm ideas, and even mimic different writing styles, why spend hours creating content yourself?
+If AI can draft articles, generate social media posts, brainstorm ideas, and even mimic different writing styles, why spend hours creating content yourself?

 The short answer is no. AI can't replace thought leadership.
 And in this article, we explain why.